 The Demolition of The Omni Coliseum

-There were other great matches and moments that happened there, but these were the big ones to me.
+Some other great matches and moments happened there, but these were the big ones to me.
 The people who’ve headlined this venue is incredible.
 Besides the names listed before, legends such as Harley Race, Hulk Hogan, Stan Hansen, Andre the Giant, Bruiser Brody, Rick Rude, Dick Murdoch, Mr. Wrestling #2, the Masked Superstar, Kevin Sullivan, the Funks, the Briscos, and the Freebirds graced the ring, showering in both cheers and boos from the fans that loved them and loved to hate them.

 And now it’s gone.

 Gone on July 26th, 1997, to be exact.
 Demolished after a life of only 25 years, not a long life for an arena, but there were problems with the exterior rusting away under Atlanta’s always delightful weather (sarcasm level: low), and there were also troubles with leaking water whenever heavy rain hit.
 And with other venues being updated to luxury levels for other sports franchises, the writing was on the wall for the old girl.
 The Omni Coliseum was then destroyed and replaced with the, admittedly, much superior Phillips Arena.

 I’ve actually been to this arena as I drove over 550 miles to see a UFC fight that featured Jon Jones defend his UFC Light-Heavyweight belt against "Suga" Rashad Evans in Jon Jones’ only boring title defense.
 I remember looking around at the ultra-clean environment and at my $14 drinks and the concession-areas on the upper levels, and I still felt a little sad about the old place.

 The Omni Coliseum went out with a bang on July 26th, 1997.
 Watch a video of its demolition below: